BobBuildTool/bob/doc/manpages/bob-jenkins.rst

     project complexity, might reduce the configuration time considerably.
 The drawback is that not all packages are then listed in the job description.
     For each unique package only one example path will be shown.

+``--slim-sandbox``
+    Enable slim sandboxing.

+    Build packages in an isolated mount namespace.
+Most of the host paths are available read-only.
+Other workspaces are hidden when building a package unless they are a declared dependency.
+An optionally available sandbox image is *not* used.

+``--strict-sandbox``
+    Enable strict sandboxing.

+    Always build packages in an isolated environment where only declared dependencies are visible.
+If a sandbox image is available, it is used.
+    Otherwise the host paths are made read-only.
+The build path is always a reproducible, stable path.

 ``-U UNDEFINES``
     Undefine environment variable override.
 This removes a variable previously